Interacting Hofstadter Interface

+Alternatively, we apply the idea of the local Chern marker (LCM) introduced by Ref.~\cite{Bianco2011} for finite systems and heterojunctions.
+It has been investigated for a spin-decoupled interacting system \cite{Amaricci2017}, as well as for a quantum gas within a quasicrystal \cite{Tran2015}.
 At vanishing spin-orbit coupling $\gamma=0$ a time-reversal invariant system exhibits a vanishing charge Chern number $C_\uparrow+C_\downarrow$ even in topologically non-trivial states.
 However, the spin Chern number $C_\uparrow-C_\downarrow=2C_\uparrow$ can be finite and indicates the presence of the QSH state.
 For finite spin-orbit coupling $\gamma>0$ the spin Chern number $C=\sum_{\alpha,\beta}\alpha C_{\alpha,\beta}$ has been proposed \cite{Sheng2006}.
 However, for large spin-orbit coupling $\gamma\approx1/4$ it fails combined with the LCM method.
 Moreover the density matrix method \cite{Zheng2017} fails because the density matrix becomes gapless.
 In contrast, here we consider the decoupled virtual spin system \eqref{trafo}, and we apply the LCM to a single spin component.

 The main point of the LCM is to reidentify the position operator in the definition of the Chern number \cite{Thouless1982} and to omit the trace over the whole system.
 One is left with a position-dependent marker, which recovers the corresponding Chern number in the bulk value and sums up to zero in finite systems.
 The marker itself is not quantized.
-The LCM is computed as follows, with details in the supplemental material:
+The LCM is computed as follows, with details in the supplemental material \cite{supp}:

 where $\hat{P}$ is the projector onto the occupied states and $\hat{x}$ and $\hat{y}$ are the position operators of the respective spatial direction.
 In order to treat interaction effects on the LCM we make use of the effective topological Hamiltonian approach \cite{Wang2012} $\hat{H}_\text{int}\rightarrow \Sigma(\omega=0)$ and apply the LCM to the effectively non-interacting topological Hamiltonian.
 In Fig.~\ref{lcm} we present the LCM as function of the lattice site index $x$ and the interaction strength $U$, smoothed over three lattice sites.
 For $U=0$ we recover a topologically trivial phase $\langle\text{LCM}\rangle_y=0$ on the right-hand-side $x>23$ and a topologically non-trivial phase $\langle\text{LCM}\rangle_y=-1$ on the left-hand-side $5<x<23$.
 At the left boundary there is a small semi-metallic region \cite{Kumar2016} such that $\langle\text{LCM}\rangle_y$ vanishes.
 For increasing interaction strengths the topologically non-trivial phase grows as we expect from Fig.~\ref{pump} b).
 We depict the maxima of the compressibility of Fig.~\ref{comp} c), which correspond to the location of the interface, as red stars in Fig.~\ref{lcm} and find good agreement with the jump of the topological invariant.
 Finally, we confirm the bulk-boundary correspondence \cite{Hasan2010,Essin2011} for the interacting system by comparing the change in the topological invariant in Fig.~\ref{lcm}, which is equal to 1, and the single edge state which is observed in Figs.~\ref{spco}~a) and b).